-The upsampled outputs (red, triangular points) exhibit systematically higher SSIM and PSNR values compared to the original inputs at lower sampling rates, while following similar overall trends.
-However, this advantage diminishes as sampling time increases, with upsampled and original images showing identical SSIM performance at around 50 days --- the same point at which the corresponding input data (blue, circular points) begins to show significant diminishing returns.
-This convergence can be understood from the data processing used: each image pixel value corresponds to a specific voxel in its z-plane layer, with longer sampling times allowing more muon hits per voxel.
-As sampling time increases, these voxel values gradually approach their `true' values, and the 50 day convergence point suggests sufficient sampling has been achieved to closely approximate these true values.
-The PSNR of the upsampled images converges with its corresponding input images much later, at around 80--85 days, before the input metrics begin to outperform.
-This is likely caused by the lack of reconstruction of exact pixel-by-pixel noise variations present in the 100-day images, for example shown in Figure~\ref{upsampling_ims}, where edges and corners exhibit some noise fluctuation that are correspondingly more smooth in the upsampled 1-day image.
+The upsampled outputs (red triangular points) exhibited systematically higher SSIM and PSNR values compared to the original inputs at lower sampling times while following similar overall trends.
+However, this advantage diminished as the sampling time increased, with~upsampled and original images showing identical SSIM performance at around 50 days---the same point at which the corresponding input data (blue circular points) began to show significant diminishing returns.
+This convergence can be understood from the data processing used: each image pixel value corresponds to a specific voxel in its z-plane layer, with~longer sampling times allowing more muon hits per voxel.
+As the sampling time increased, these voxel values gradually approached their `true' values, and~the 50-day convergence point suggests sufficient sampling had been achieved to closely approximate these true values.
+The PSNR of the upsampled images converged with its corresponding input images much later, at~around 80--85 days, before~the input metrics began to outperform.
+This was likely caused by the lack of reconstruction of exact pixel-by-pixel noise variations present in the 100-day images, for~example, as shown in Figure~\ref{upsampling_ims}, where the edges and corners exhibited some noise fluctuation that was correspondingly more smooth in the upsampled 1-day~image.

-Visual inspection of images in Figure~\ref{upsampling_ims} and the top panels from Figure~\ref{XY_ims} can confirm the results exhibited from dataset-wide analysis.
-At low sampling rates, the noise in the input images is significant enough to drown out most human-perceivable detail, combined with low or non-existent counting statistics around image edges caused by detector acceptance.
-However, their upsampled counterparts exhibit drastic feature enhancement, combined with a significant reduction in noise to output a smooth but detailed image.
-While the upsampling of 1-day images demonstrates remarkable improvement, some limitations remain evident --- particularly in regions of very low statistics where noise fluctuations dominate.
-For example, gaps appearing in rebar grids remain unfilled, despite our dataset containing only intact grids, due to the limited context window (4x4 pixels) of the convolutional approach.
+Visual inspection of the images in Figure~\ref{upsampling_ims} and the top panels from Figure~\ref{XY_ims} can confirm the results exhibited from dataset-wide analysis.
+At low sampling times, the~noise in the input images was significant enough to drown out most human-perceivable detail, combined with low or non-existent counting statistics around image edges caused by detector acceptance.
+However, their upsampled counterparts exhibited drastic feature enhancement, combined with a significant reduction in noise to output a smooth but detailed image.
+While the upsampling of 1-day images demonstrated remarkable improvement, some limitations remain evident---particularly in regions of very low statistics where noise fluctuations dominated.
+For example, gaps appearing in rebar grids remained unfilled, despite our dataset containing only intact grids, due to the limited context window (4 $\times$ 4 pixels) of the convolutional~approach.